Sud-San/Sud-San/README.md

 🚀 About Me
 🌱 I’m currently learning: Java, Python, DBMS, JavaScript, PHP, and many more...
-👨‍💻 I’m currently working on: Bank Management System, Movie Streaming platform 🎯 Goal for 2025:  PHP, Jquery, and To Develop a Net Banking Project 💬 Ask me about: C, C++, Python, DBMS
+👨‍💻 I’m currently working on: Bank Management System, Video Streaming Platform 🎯 Goal for 2025:  PHP, Jquery, and To Develop a Net Banking Project 💬 Ask me about: C, C++, Python, DBMS
 ⚡ Fun fact: I believe in trying all the things.
 Even though I have no experience.